agubelu/json-parse/README.md

+# json-parse

+A low-level JSON parser for Rust with a simple API and full spec support.

 TODO
 ---
-- Disallow control characters in strings
+- Error messages for control characters in strings
 - Test stuff
     - Especially unicode escaping